-Start delving into the details of your own forebears’ daily lives by exploring 10 of our favorite social history sites.
+Start delving into the details of your ancestors' daily lives by exploring 10 of our favorite (and free!) social history websites.

 Social history bridges that gap by teaching us the everyday details regular folks lived through.
 It's a study of how your North Dakota ancestors recovered from the Schoolhouse Blizzard of 1888, or what foods were served at a Sunday dinner on the farm.
 Social history adds the flesh to genealogical charts, forms and data; it brings "real" history to life.
 You can begin delving into the details of your own forebears' daily lives by exploring 10 of our favorite social history websites.

 The Library of Congress' multimedia website contains more than 9 million digital items

 , including interviews, photographs, books and recordings, with some items dating back as far as 1490.
 Pulling from 100 collections, subjects range from baseball to the Civil War to farming in the Great Plains.

 Want to know what it was like to travel in early America?
 Read Alexander Hamilton's 1744 journal of his travels through the northeastern Colonies.
 Interested in 19th-century politics?
 Look for the 1861 broadside urging Massachusetts citizens to vote for Stephen A. Douglas for president.

 You can search the entire site at once or drill down to search individual collections, a few of which we've singled out in this article.

 American Life Histories: Manuscripts from the Federal Writers' Project, 1936-1940

 Explore a treasure house of memories taken from 2,900 interviews conducted for the Works Progress Administration